 Quotations and Editor Interviews

-Exceptions to this are all “approved for member use” Consortium materials.
-These include descriptions of the Consortium, Knowledge-Centered Service (KCS®), Intelligent Swarming, the Customer Experience Initiative, the Leadership Framework for Service Excellence and other initiative names or concepts that members may use in explaining the Consortium and its initiatives or services.
+Exceptions to this are all “approved for Member use” Consortium materials.
+These include descriptions of the Consortium, Knowledge-Centered Service (KCS®), Intelligent Swarmingsm, Predictive Customer Engagement®, the Leadership Framework for Service Excellence, and other initiative names or concepts that Members may use in explaining the Consortium and its initiatives or services.

-Any member company which implies through its conduct or communications, that its product or service has been endorsed by the Consortium, without prior written consent from the Consortium, will be asked to cease such activity immediately.
-The KCS Academy is the certifying body designated by the Consortium for KCS.
-The Academy offers certification programs for people, the KCS Verified program for knowledge management tools that support the KCS Practices, and the KCS Aligned program for tools and services that compliment KCS.
+Any Member company which implies through its conduct or communications that its product or service has been endorsed by the Consortium, without prior written consent from the Consortium, will be asked to cease such activity immediately.
+The Consortium is the only designated certifying body for KCS® and Intelligent Swarmingsm.
+The Consortium offers certification programs for people, the KCS Verified program for knowledge management tools that support the KCS Practices, and the KCS Aligned program for tools and services that compliment KCS.

 If inaccurate information is published or broadcast concerning the Consortium, its intellectual property, or relationships, the Consortium will vigorously act to clarify its position.
 This will protect the intellectual property of the Consortium from misrepresentation or dilution, and make all of our efforts more effective in shaping the future of customer support and the customer experience.

-Please send requests for approval of Consortium-related communications to Kelly Murray.
+Please send requests for approval of Consortium-related communications to email@example.com.